Create a change management strategy for Microsoft Teams

 To learn about building a champion program, get Build a champion program.

-Identify and select your business outcomes and success measures
+Identify and select your business scenarios

-It is also wise to consider the users who are embedded in these scenarios.
+It's also wise to consider the users who are embedded in these scenarios.
 Are they open to change?
 Are they mobile users or within your facility?
 How close are they to the hub of the executive sponsors and champions that will support them and do they have any existing community and communications methods you can use to evangelize this change?

 Technology projects become challenged when little or no attention is paid to the human change management requirements.
 By following these recommendations, you will enhance your chances for success!